Low energy excitations in a long prism geometry: testing the lower critical dimension of the Ising spin glass

-\paragraph{Introduction.} Excitations of arbitrarily low energy due to some form of spontaneous symmetry breaking that generates massless Goldstone modes are a fairly standard feature in many-body physics and in quantum and/or statistical field theory (see, e.g., Refs.~\cite{parisi:88,zinn-justin:05}).
+Excitations of arbitrarily low energy due to some form of spontaneous symmetry breaking that generates massless Goldstone modes are a fairly standard feature in many-body physics and in quantum and/or statistical field theory (crucially, the broken symmetry must be \emph{continuous}; see, e.g., Refs.~\cite{parisi:88, zinn-justin:05}).
 When present, these low-energy excitations have profound physical implications (think, for instance, of Debye's specific heat for solids, or of the Higgs mechanism responsible for the Meissner effect in superconductors~\cite{anderson:63} and the generation of masses in particle physics~\cite{higgs:64}) and help us to find far-reaching theoretical statements of broad applicability (the Mermin-Wagner-Hohenberg-Coleman theorem provides a celebrated example).
-However, the physical origin of the low-energy excitations is not always clear.
-In particular, the magnetically disordered alloys known as spin glasses~\cite{mydosh:93,charbonneau:23,dahlberg:25} provide a particularly controversial example.
-Non-perturbative methods, such as Monte Carlo simulations, are crucial to make progress under these circumstances.
-Here, we propose a new lattice geometry as a general approach to investigate low-energy excitations.
-We demonstrate the approach by computing the lower critical dimension and the (equilibrium) singularity spectrum for the Ising spin glass (for multifractality in out-of-equilibrium dynamics, see~\cite{janus:24}).
+However, the physical origin of the low-energy excitations is not always clear, and the magnetically disordered alloys known as spin glasses~\cite{mydosh:93,charbonneau:23,dahlberg:25} provide a particularly controversial example.

+In Ising spin glasses, the only evident symmetry is \emph{discrete}, namely the global spin-reversal symmetry [see \eqref{eq:H-3D} below], which raises the question of the origin of the soft excitations in these systems.
+In fact, these Goldstone-like modes were suggested long ago within the mean-field approach by Thouless, Anderson, and Palmer~\cite{thouless:77, anderson:84}.
+Their nature was later clarified by de Dominicis and Kondor using perturbative field theory~\cite{dedominicis:84}.
+Physically, these soft excitations arise from nearly degenerate free-energy minima that are structurally very similar and exchange dominance under tiny perturbations (a manifestation of the marginal stability of the equilibrium state~\cite{parisi:23}).
+Unfortunately, it has not yet been possible to extend the analysis of de Dominicis and Kondor beyond perturbation theory.
+The goal of the present work is to study correlations in a different regime: we found quantities that can be computed both numerically and theoretically.

+Rather than the standard cubic geometry, we choose a rectangular right prism in $D$ spatial dimensions of size $L^{D-1}M$, where $M$ is the prism length along the longitudinal $D$-th dimension, and $L$ is the size along the other $D-1$ transverse dimensions~\footnote{This is one of the geometries employed by Brezin in his investigation of Finite Size Scaling at the critical temperature $T_\text{c}$~\cite{brezin:82}.} ($M$ will eventually be sent to $\infty$ at fixed $L$, see Fig.~\ref{fig:clusters}).
+The prism geometry was used in careful studies of spin glasses at zero temperature in $D=2$~\cite{cheung:83,carter:02,fisch:08}, but the lack of the spin glass phase in $D=2$ prevented the study of soft-excitations in the low-temperature phase.